sejungkwak/connect-4/README.md

 - Alert overlay staying on the screen even on an unrelated page

-  - Error: Overlays created on the __New game__ page remain visible when changing to a different page.
+  - Error: Overlays created on the __New game__ page remain visible when opening a different page.
-  - Reason: The overlay was added to the `main` element, not the __New game__ page.
+  - Reason: The overlay was added to the `main` element, not the __New game__ page(`section`).
   - Fix: I changed the code to add the overlay inside the __New game__ page instead of the `main` element.
   - [View commit details](https://github.com/sejungkwak/connect-4/commit/73f03cc6f8c56746e15062147864f5b78e63ba20)

 - Consecutive mouse clicks disrupting the turn order

-  - Error: The disc was not placed with the right colour when the mouse was clicked twice before the computer placed a disc in a single-player mode.
+  - Error: The disc was not placed with the right colour when the mouse was clicked twice before the computer placed a disc.
   - Reason: The computer places a disc a second after a human player makes a move.
-If they click the mouse faster than the computer's move, the `mouseclick` event listener was called twice.
+When the mouse was clicked faster than the computer's move, the `mouseclick` event listener was called twice.
-  - Fix: I initialised a global variable called computerTurn and added/changed the boolean value at the beginning of a game, and the beginning and end of the computer's turn.
+  - Fix: I initialised a global variable called 'computerTurn' and added/changed the boolean value at the beginning of a game, and the beginning and end of the computer's turn.
   - [View commit details](https://github.com/sejungkwak/connect-4/commit/5ae90aabc321edcfe04be774ba933cfc212a3f57)

 - Unexpected trailing zeros in the win rate